ashutoshmjain/gita/src/how.md

 Text was a profound discovery.
 With it, we learnt to send information to distant places - and to future generations. `Gita` was the first written message preserved for the future.
 It was encapsulated in a large carrier narrative - `Mahabharata`.
 The carrier narrative went through multiple iterations - for around six hundred years - but `Gita` stayed immutable.
 The reason is simple - there is only one version of truth.

-`Gita` defined `Karm yoga` as a path to accumulate value - `Daivvy Sampad`.
+`Gita` defined `Karm Yoga` as a path to accumulate value - `Daivvy Sampad`.
 And gradually merge into the most valuable - one immutable and inexpressible knowledge.
 Despite scholarly attempts to decipher, it stays a mystery as to how someone could articulate a message so pristine - unless it was a divine intervention -> hence the name gods' song !

 `Mathura` was the hotspot of writing revolution - our move from speech to text - as an external store of information. `Mahabharata` was written down and unveiled here in series of eighteen books.
 In addition to immutable truth in `Gita`, the written word laid the foundations for spread of gold - as a portable  store of value - somewhat like what internet is doing to enable and spread the use of bitcoin.